beginning of content

 Dependence

-Dependence is when you have a physical need for something.
-Withdrawal symptoms often appear if you stop taking the medicine.
-Your body can become physically dependent on some medicines if you take them for a long time.
+Dependence is when you have a physical need for a substance.
+If you stop taking the medicine, you will develop withdrawal symptoms.
+Your body may become physically dependent on some medicines if you take them for a long time.

-You may be dependent on a medicine used to manage a health condition such as:
+You may be dependent on a medicine to manage a chronic health condition such as:

 Addiction

-When you are addicted, you can’t control your use of the medicine.
-You find it difficult to stop.
+When you are addicted, you can't control your use of the medicine.
+You find it hard to stop.

 You can have a physical or psychological addiction, or both.